BaderTim/auctionhouse/README.md

     - Password: `test`

 # Preview & Additional Information
 Here are some images and additional information of the auctionhouse application.
+Some images are zoomed out/in.

 The auctionhouse seperates users into four different groups: **Visitor, User, Seller & Admin**.
 Each group has different permissions: